 GERMAN EXPRESSIONIST FILM

 Expressionist film emerged during the Weimar Republic era (1919-1933), and was most pronounced in a number of films from the early 1920s.
 The stylistic and thematic concerns of Expressionism are most fully on display in The Cabinet of Dr. Caligari (1919/20).
 Designed by key figures from Expressionist painting and theatre, Caligari’s highly stylized sets employ extreme angles, exaggerated proportions, and dizzying visual patterns.
-The film’s acting, and the wild gesticulations of its twisted bodies lend a sense of the uncanny, while the low-key lighting and off-kilter cinematography gives one the feeling that the film obscures more than it reveals.
+The film’s acting and the wild gesticulations of its twisted bodies lend a sense of the uncanny, while the low-key lighting and off-kilter cinematography gives one the feeling that the film obscures more than it reveals.
 These elements, in addition to its fantastical plot and macabre themes make Caligari the archetypal Expressionist film.

 In the aftermath of the First World War, as the laws and traditions of the Prussian monarchs gave way to newfound freedoms, much of German society was undergoing a sexual, artistic, and political reawakening.
 At the same time, the economic and bodily wreckage of the Great War had a profound impact on the German psyche.
 New ways of thinking, perceiving, and creating had to be devised.
 During this time, directors such as Fritz Lang, F.W.
 Murnau, Robert Wiene, Paul Leni, and Karl Heinz Martin drew inspiration from painting, literature, architecture, and theatre associated with Expressionism, which sought to depict the internal and imaginative reality of things rather than their external, ‘objective’ appearance.
 Expressionist filmmakers also sampled from German fairy tales and Gothic art to realize their fantastical worlds and the doppelgangers, monsters, madmen, and strange visitors to populate them.